I am a mother, a metalhead, a goth girl, and lover of all darkness. I'm also a writer, a cake artist, and a general weirdo.

 Step 2: Place Your Cake on the Glue Upside-Down

 That's right, I want you to flip the cake and make the top the bottom.
-That way most of the crumbs from leveling are secured to the bottom of the cake board and you won't have so many crumbs to worry with from the caramalized outer cake.
+That way most of the crumbs from leveling are secured to the bottom of the cake board and you won't have so many crumbs to worry about from the caramelized outer cake.

 With my cakes, I stop with two layers.
 Some bakers do three or even four layers.
 That's strictly up to you.
 However, if you go higher than 6" overall, you're going to need additional support or the cake will become too heavy to support itself.
 So stick with cakes under 6" to start out and we'll get into how to support taller tiers later.